at our Open Days

-Dr Daniela Peluso is a social-cultural anthropologist who received her PhD from Columbia University in 2003.
-Dr Peluso's research interests range from Amazonian to corporate environments and her teaching brings together divergent and similar aspects of the 'exotic' and ordinary, global and local for a contemporary understanding of and approach toward social anthropology.
+Dr Daniela Peluso is a social-cultural anthropologist who received her PhD from Columbia University in 2003 and is the recipient of numerous research grants.
+Dr Peluso's research interests range from Amazonian to corporate environments, and her teaching brings together divergent and similar aspects of the 'exotic' and ordinary, global and local for a contemporary understanding of, and approach toward, social anthropology.

 With an experiential and academic background in business, Dr Peluso is also interested in examining businesses from an anthropological perspective.
 Her focus is mostly on finance and highly-skilled labour.
 In Daniela's teaching, she challenges students to think about the social relations that found, sustain, innovate and disrupt the dynamic webs and structures within which businesses exist.
 She believes that ultimately – to be relevant - an anthropology of business should replace the ‘exotic’ with the ‘enigmatic’ and inspire empowerment through that demystification.